ViewlessNote/kalender/README.md

+## Kalender
-## This Project has a front and backend and needs Symfony and npm installed
+This Project has a front and backend and needs Symfony and npm installed

 Goal of this project is that i leanr a bunch of knoledg about Front and Backend Development.